ECTS

 Faculty of Science

-- geographical distribution and definition of climates
+- geographic distribution and definition of climates

 - current climate change